ctrlplusb/react-sizeme/README.md

   // any unnecessary deep tree renders.
 If you feel this is not an issue
   // for your component case and you would like to get an eager render of
   // your component then disable the placeholder using this config option.
+  // NOTE: You can set this globally.
+See the docs on first render.
   noPlaceholder: false
 }
 ```